google/flatbuffers/docs/source/Tutorial.md

 is defeated.

-Before we serialize a monster, we need to first serialize any objects that are contained there-in, i.e. we serialize the data tree using depth-first, pre-order traversal.
+Before we serialize a monster, we need to first serialize any objects that are contained therein, i.e. we serialize the data tree using depth-first, pre-order traversal.
 This is generally easy to do on any tree structures.

 <div class="language-cpp">